RawBOT/txt-to-vita-manual/README.md

 - After this, you'll now see the "manual" icon in the bubble's Live Area.

 Vita games without a manual cannot have a manual added.

+## FAQ

+* I don't want to install rePatch, is there a way to use the manuals?
+  If you don't want to install rePatch, then you can only replace existing manuals on PSX/PSP bubbles that you made.
+To do this, copy and replace the PNG files in the app/bubble's directory, e.g. `ux0:app/<app-id>/sce_sys/manual`.
+  This directory should already exist (every bubble with a working manual has it), and make sure to remove all files on this directory first.
+This is not recommended and the rePatch solution is preferable.
+  Note: this will not work on Vita games, as their `app/` directory is encrypted and you cannot replace the manual (even if you did, it won't work).

+* When opening the manual, my Vita says that the file is corrupted!
+  This could be due to a variety of reasons:
+  1. The images are too big dimension-wise (too wide or too high).
+I tested all presets and they all work with the Vita.
+They are designed to stretch the limits of what the Vita allows.
+If for some reason one preset doesn't work, try another one.
+  2. You replaced the encrypted files of a Vita game's manual (usually via FTP or USB).
+Since the PNG files you copied are not encrypted, they'll look corrupted to the Vita.
+Please use rePatch to replace Vita game's manuals.
+There's no current alternative (cannot encrypt the PNG files).

+* There's a mix and match between the original manual and the one I made.
+  This is a limitation of using rePatch. rePatch can only replace and add new files, it cannot remove existing ones.
+  So if the original manual is 100-pages long (`001.png` to `100.png`), and you replace it with a 60-page manual (`001.png` to `060.png`), the last 40 images will be from the original manual (the original `061.png` to `100.png`).

+* What's my game ID? (shown as <app-id> in this README)
+  You can find your game's ID in GameFAQs or any release database.
+In GameFAQs, it'll be in the `Release Data` section, under the `Product ID` column.
+Make sure to remove the hyphen (`-`).
+  You could also look around your `ux0:app/` directory and try to find it out by looking at the game icons.

+* ABM doesn't let me install the manual images!
+  Make sure that there's a directory between `ux0:ABM/` and `manual/`, for example: `ux0:ABM/AGAMEDIR/manual/`.